TaceoLabs/zkllvm-mlir-assigner/tests/README.md

 This document serves two purposes.

 - It explains how to run tests for the zkML pipeline.
-- It keeps track of the supported ONNX operations, along with the current pinned version of ONNX-MLIR.
+- It keeps track of the supported ONNX operations and the current pinned version of ONNX-MLIR.

-## TLDR: How run Test Suite
+## TLDR: How to run Test Suite

 In the home directory of this repository, after building the project, run the following command for a quick check: